tgilling/AMDOverdriveCtrl/readme.txt

 History:
 --------

+V1.2.6  :	added button to change temperature display from °C to °F

 V1.2.5  :	new command line option "-m" to start the program minimized to tray as requested by user Photon

 V1.2.4  :	"Close to tray" instead of dialog destroy as suggested by David Keogh